eflautt/ga-data-science/lessons/lesson-1/readme.md

 - Tool follows the format, size of the dataset

 ##### PARSE: Understand the data
-Many times we are given secondary data- or data that was collected previously.
-In these cases we have to learn as much as possible about our data using tools such a data dictionary and source documentation on how the data was gathered.
+Many times we are given *secondary data*, or data that was collected previously.
+In these cases, we have to learn as much as possible about our data using tools like data dictionaries and source documentation to determine how the data was gathered.

 Example data dictionary: